 What to order: Shrimp dumpling, “The Original” egg roll, scallion pancake, house special roast pork bun.

 RedFarm, West Village

-RedFarm is more like a contemporary New York take on Chinese food than an authentic experience, but it's nevertheless worth every penny.
-The restaurant, which has two locations, in the West Village and Upper West Side, serves modern Chinese food and innovative dim sum offerings with a greenmarket sensibility.
+RedFarm is more like a contemporary New York take on Chinese food than a traditional experience, but it's nevertheless worth every penny.
+The restaurant, which has two locations, in the West Village and Upper West Side, serves modern Chinese food and innovative dim sum offerings with a Greenmarket sensibility.
 And yes, their colorful Pac-Man dumplings have eyes.
 Think of it as an upscale version of Westernized Chinese food—but in the best way possible.

 What to order: Pac-Man shrimp dumplings, Katz's pastrami egg roll, spicy crispy beef, and sautéed black cod.

 Hailing from Hong Kong, the original Tim Ho Wan was once named the world's cheapest Michelin-starred restaurant.
 Since the opening of its New York City outpost a couple years ago, it has been serving up dim sum specialties to a steady flow of hungry customers always willing to patiently line up for a coveted table.
 If the Michelin guide thinks of this place as the best dim sum in the world, we're sold too.